Harshali0505/Stroke-awareness-TY-mini-project/README.md

 The repository is modularized to separate data processing, research analysis, and visual presentation:

 -   **`models/clustering_v2/`**: The core research hub.
 Contains clustering algorithms, statistical validation (ANOVA/Chi-Sq), and the **Cluster Verification Report**.
+-   **`models/stroke-disease-prediction/`**: The neural network inference hub.
+Contains the baseline MLP model, a FastAPI prediction engine, and the **Prediction UI Web Dashboard**.
 -   **`dashboard/`**: A React/Vite frontend that visualizes research findings with a fully dynamic, theme-responsive UI.
 -   **`awareness_scoring/`**: Logic for normalizing survey data into quantitative 0-10 awareness and risk scores.
 -   **`core_data/`**: Centralized repository for raw and cleaned datasets.